Banco Bilbao Vizcaya Argentaria S.A. (BBVA) vs. Its Peers: A Comparison

 Banco Bilbao Vizcaya Argentaria S.A.
-(NYSE: BBVA) has a price-to-earnings ratio of 6.82x that is above its average ratio.
+(NYSE: BBVA) has a price-to-earnings ratio of 6.91x that is above its average ratio.
 Additionally, the 36-month beta value for BBVA is 1.23.
+There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 13 rating it as “hold,” and 0 rating it as “sell.”

 Act Now and Secure Your Future in Green Energy!